LOGOS

 Differentiation

-The increase in the level of X-ray bombardment was sufficient to produce a significant rise in the temperature of the atmosphere, enough to cause substantial melting of the polar ice caps and a rising of global sea levels.
-It is entirely feasible that this climatic change was so dramatic in its effects that large portions of the antarctic ice shelf may have slid over the lubricant of melted water, causing gigantic tidal waves across the southern oceans.
+As cosmic gamma rays unleashed by this cataclysm rained down on Earth, subtle genetic mutations would have occurred.
+The increase in the level of X-ray bombardment would have been sufficient to produce a rise in atmospheric temperature, perhaps enough to cause melting of the polar ice caps and a rising of global sea levels.
+Moreover it is entirely feasible that portions of the antarctic ice shelf, sliding on a lubricant of rapidly melting water, caused gigantic tidal waves to traverse the southern oceans.

 “With stunning abruptness there appears in this little Sumerian mud garden – as though the flowers of its tiny cities were suddenly bursting into bloom – the whole cultural syndrome that has since constituted the germinal unit of all the high civilisations of the world.
 And we cannot attribute this event to any achievement of the mentality of simple peasants.
 It was actually and clearly the highly conscious creation (this much can be asserted with complete assurance) of the mind and science of a new order of humanity, which had never before appeared in the history of mankind; namely the professional, full-time, initiated, strictly regimented temple priest.”